alunxu/AlunXu.github.io/_posts/2022-01-02-Installing-multiple-versions-of-node-js.md

 ---
 layout: post
-title: 'Installing Multiple Versions of Node.js Using NVM'
+title: "Installing Multiple Versions of Node.js Using NVM"
 tags: [JavaScript, Tips, Node]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2019/laptop.jpg
 featured: true
 hidden: true
+# published: false
 ---

 **Node.js** is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.
 Historically, JavaScript was used primarily for client-side scripting, in which scripts written in JavaScript are embedded in a webpage's HTML, to be run client-side by a JavaScript engine in the user's web browser.